Key Takeaways

 What is a Roll Up Vehicle and how does it differ from a traditional SPV?

 A Roll Up Vehicle (RUV) is a type of SPV designed specifically for companies and founders.
-Unlike traditional SPVs run by external GPs who charge fees and carry, RUVs are founder-led, professionally managed and advised, and deliver investor capital to your company with no ongoing fees.
+Unlike traditional SPVs run by external VCs/GPs who charge investors fees and carry, RUVs are founder-led, do not charge investors fees/carry, are professionally managed and advised, and have no ongoing fees.

-How much does it cost to set up an SPV for my startup?
+How much does it cost to set up an RUV for my startup?

-RUVs have no setup costs and no ongoing management fees or carried interest.
-You pay a flat fee only when you're done raising, and 100% of investor capital goes to your company.
+RUVs have no upfront setup costs and no ongoing management fees or carried interest.
+Companies pay a flat fee only when they're done raising.

 What's the minimum and maximum amount I can raise through an RUV?